masDeFi/SolSentinel/README.md

-# Validator Health Check
+# SolSentinel

-This project performs a series of health, configuration, and security checks on your validator.
-The results are output in JSON format and can be posted to your Discord.
+**SolSentinel** is an intelligent monitoring and advisory system for Solana validators.
+It performs health, configuration, and security checks on your validator, helping you maintain high performance, minimize downtime, and protect your stakers.

+#### SolSentinel helps you:

+- Detect early signs of performance degradation
+- Identify configuration or system issues
+- Monitor validator security posture
+- Stay proactive to protect your stakers and uptime
+- Build trust with your stakers through transparency and reliability

 ## Coming soon
-- More detailed checks
+- Advanced checks
 - More notifcation options
 - Package update summaries
-- Suggested actions
+- Action suggestions

 ## Project Structure
 ```
-/solana-validoctor
+/SolSentinel
 ├── README.md
 ├── .env                 # Your Discord webhook configuration
 ├── .env.example         # Template for .env file